Q. How long does a personal injury case take to get to court?

 How Much Legal Work Goes into a Lawsuit?

-This is the amount of papers in a case that went to trial – it weighed 60 pounds!
+This is the size of the paper file in a case that went to trial – it weighed 60 pounds!

 We are now a “paperless” office so every paper is scanned and stored in our computer server and backed up.
 Before trial, many of the papers are printed to make it easier to prepare for trial.
 After the trial, they are shredded.
 We don’t charge for computer storage and backup, copying, shredding, and many other expenses!
 See our Simple Fee Guarantee™

-How Much of My Time Is Needed for My Law Suit?
+How Much of My Time Is Needed for My Case or Law Suit?

-If your personal injury case is settled before a lawsuit is started, you will not need any real time to be involved with your lawyers.
+If your personal injury case is settled before a lawsuit is started, you will not need any real time to be involved with your case.

 If your case still is not settled by the time it goes to trial, your trial will likely take anywhere from 3-10 days.